Wimpie-ccc/script.service.bluray_iso_utils/README.md

 - are able to use video extras with all the extras on the bluray iso
 - can set default audio and subtitle streams
 - enter a multiple movie iso file correctly in the Kodi library, each movie will have it's own entrypoint
-- enter different cut's of a movie correctly in the Kodi library (from 1 bluray iso file)
+- enter different cut's of a movie correctly in the Kodi library (from 1 bluray iso file), each movie will have it's own entrypoint
 - skip the recap ("Previously on ...") on your tv shows
 - should work with a mix of Kodi devices (win 7, Openelec, ...)

 This is done through the use of .strm files.
 No symlinks need to be made.

-#Usage
+## Usage
-Installng
+Installing
 -----------
-Use install from [zip](https://github.com/Wimpie-ccc/script.service.bluray_iso_utils/archive/master.zip) file (rename the zipfile to: "script.service.bluray_iso_utils.zip" before installing AND rename root dir in zip file to "script.service.bluray_iso_utils" before installing.).
-At the moment you need no settings to edit.
-Requires Kodi 16 min.
+Use install from [zip](https://github.com/Wimpie-ccc/script.service.bluray_iso_utils/archive/master.zip) file (rename the zipfile to: "script.service.bluray_iso_utils.zip" AND rename root dir in zip file to "script.service.bluray_iso_utils" before installing.).
+At the moment you need no settings to edit (inside Kodi).
+Requires Kodi 17 min.

 Directory structure
 --------------------